Material Adverse Change (MAC) / Material Adverse Effect (MAE) Clauses

 The facts of Akorn:

-• Widespread regulatory compliance failures at the company's manufacturing operations discovered post-signing
+• Widespread regulatory-compliance failures at the company's manufacturing operations discovered post-signing, with large remediation costs

-The court found TWO independent MAEs: a general financial MAE based on the operating collapse, and a separate regulatory MAE based on the compliance failures and the cost to fix them.
+The court found two independent MAEs: a general financial MAE based on the operating decline, and a separate regulatory MAE based on the compliance failures and the cost to fix them.

 The standard the court applied: